geraldOslo/RootResolverAI/README.md

 CSV-files with three columns: filename, PAI, weight

 ## Models and training
+Versions of the scripts here are snapshots.
+Several different amount of fine-tuning of layers, learnin rates and other hyperparameters were tested.
+Training data set is small and highly unbalanced:

 ### EfficientNet(B7)[3]
 Finetuning of last 3 blocks and classifier gave a validation accuracy of 0.56.
 - Loss Function: Cross-entropy with per-sample weighting